 Esther Howland, whose father owned the largest stationery store in Worcester, Massachusetts, is nicknamed the “Mother of the American Valentine” and credited with creating the first mass market printed Valentines in the United States.
 In 1849, Howland designed a line of Valentine’s Day cards after being inspired by one sent to her from England.
 Howland’s cards, featuring lacey cut-outs and intricate illustrations, were assembled in her home by a bevy of local ladies that she hired.
 (Howland’s workers were arguably the Victorian pre-cursor of today’s professional Etsy artisans, in a way.)
 Because Howland’s Valentines used papers and illustrations imported from Europe with the help of her father’s stationery business, her cards were very different than other Valentines already on the U.S. market at the time.

-At her peak of success, Howland was selling as much as $100,000 per year of Valentine’s cards with distribution all across the country.
+At the peak of her success, Howland was selling as much as $100,000 per year in Valentine’s cards with distribution all across the country.
 Eventually, Howland’s operation became known as the New England Valentine Company.
 The company remained a home-based operation until the mid-1870s when it moved production into its first factory.
-In 1881, New England Valentine Company was purchased from Esther Howland by George Whitney, who owned a competing valentine company, and Howland retired from entrepreneurship to become a caregiver for her ailing father.
+In 1881, New England Valentine Company was purchased from Esther Howland by George Whitney, who owned a competing Valentine company, and Howland retired from entrepreneurship to become a caregiver for her ailing father.

-Ms Howland is who we owe thanks to when it comes to a moment we can pinpoint.
-Since her woman-led business, Valentine's Day has forever been linked to card giving.
+Ms. Howland is who we owe our thanks to when it comes to a pivotal movement in Valentine's Day cards.
+Since the days of her female-led business empire, Valentine's Day has forever been linked to card giving.

 In the 20th century (and beyond), the name Hallmark has become synonymous with Valentines for many Americans.
 Hallmark – or Hall Bros. as it was then called - sold its first Valentine’s Day cards in 1913.
 Those initial postcard designs were purchased from another company, and in 1916 the company began producing its own Valentine’s Day card designs.

 Over the course of the 20th century, with the help of Hallmark and companies that sell products like chocolate and flowers, Valentine’s Day became more and more commercialized.
 A hundred years after the death of Queen Victoria, her era’s coy tradition of anonymously delivering words of affection (and sometimes lack there of) has become a holiday steeped in risque cards and lingerie.
-But, the holiday has also expanded to include family members and friends, with school children exchanging Valentine’s Day cards in classroom exchanges.
-You can even send someone special a Valentine from your pet!
+But, the holiday has also expanded to include family members and friends, with school children preparing and giving Valentine’s Day cards in classroom exchanges.

 Valentine's Day Cards in the Classroom